- Home

 Here, we explain what happens to your State Pension, personal and workplace pensions if you retire abroad, and how to transfer your pension abroad if this is the right option for you.

-Alternatively, if you’re looking for somewhere to start, we’ve partnered with independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,000 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.

 What happens to your State Pension if you move abroad?

 If you qualify for some or all of the UK State Pension – currently £203.85 a week in the 2023/24 tax year – you can claim this while you’re living abroad.
 You need 35 years’ worth of National Insurance Contributions to receive the full State pension, and at least 10 years to be entitled to some.
-Find out more about the rules in our article How the State Pension works
+Find out more about the rules in our article How the State Pension works.

 You can choose to have your State Pension paid into a UK bank account or a bank in the country you’re living in, but you’ll need to take account of currency fluctuations as these are likely to affect the amount you receive.